ubclaunchpad/Internado/README.md

   2. As a user I want to set notification for job postings based on specific criteria, so that I get notified about new opportunities and job posting deadline

 ## MVP
-1. Database
+1. Database for storing user info and caching some internship opportunities
-    - Queries on database
 2. Scraping single website for a list of internships
 3. User login (?)
 4. Personalized internship suggestions based on users